ding-lab/FASTQtoBAM/README.md

 * There are multiple steps including trimming, alignment, sorting, merging, removing duplicates and indexing the BAMs.
 Users can specific the input and output path.

-* Source code is freely available at https://github.com/ding-lab/FASTQtoBAM.git, distributed under the GNU GPLv3 license, implemented in R, Python, Perl, and Bash, and supported on Unix/Linux/OS X operating systems.
+* Source code is freely available at https://github.com/ding-lab/FASTQtoBAM.git, distributed under the GNU GPLv3 license, implemented in Bash, and supported on Unix/Linux/OS X operating systems.

 * Run the job as nohup bash FASTQtoBAM_main.sh 1>sample_ID.err 2>sample_ID.log &